wowthemesnet/mediumish-theme-jekyll/_posts/2019-10-20-HowNotToDesignYourMonth.md

 ### **Wh Design Prototype failed**?

 Simple reason - Design is too complex and I ended up spending lot of time tracking.
 I tried to discipline my mind but it never happened.
-Applying principles of Agile i.e. filling remaining hours was not worth.
+Applying principles of Agile IE. filling remaining hours was not worth.
 In first five days I stopped filling monthly goal tracker remaining hours.

 ### **Is this a complete failure ?**